Surplus labour

-Surplus labor (Mehrarbeit) is a concept used by Karl Marx in his critique of political economy.
-It means labor performed in excess of the labor necessary to produce the means of livelihood of the worker ("necessary labor").
-The "surplus" in this context means the additional labor a worker has to do in their job, beyond earning their own keep.
-According to Marxian economics, surplus labor is usually uncompensated (unpaid) labor.
-Marx's first analysis of what surplus labor means appeared in The Poverty of Philosophy (1847), a polemic against the philosophy of Pierre-Joseph Proudhon.
+Surplus labour (Mehrarbeit) is a concept used by Karl Marx in his critique of political economy.
+It means labour performed in excess of the labour necessary to produce the means of livelihood of the worker ("necessary labour").
+The "surplus" in this context means the additional labour a worker has to do in their job, beyond earning their own keep.
+According to Marxian economics, surplus labour is usually uncompensated (unpaid) labor.
+Marx's first analysis of what surplus labour means appeared in The Poverty of Philosophy (1847), a polemic against the philosophy of Pierre-Joseph Proudhon.
 A much more detailed analysis is presented in the volumes of Theories of Surplus Value and Das Kapital.